motmot/doc/source/index.rst

 library (:ref:`libcamiface <libcamiface>`) is in C. Lots of heavy lifting happens using numpy_, C libraries utilizing SIMD instructions, or custom C code.

+There is also firmware for a $30 USB device to :ref:`trigger frame acquisition and sample analog inputs with precise timing
+<fview_ext_trig-overview>`.

+.. :ref:`trigger camera frame acquisition and acquire analog input data with precise timing <fview_ext_trig_overview>`.

 .. _Python:  http://python.org/
 .. _numpy: http://numpy.scipy.org/